Ideal Power Inc. (IPWR) Just Got Our Attention

 Sponsored

-The average price from analysts is $28.00, which is $11.87 above the current price.
-IPWR currently public float of 2.45M and currently shorts hold a 0.88% ratio of that float.
-Today, the average trading volume of IPWR was 628.64K shares.
+The average price from analysts is $28.00.
+IPWR currently public float of 2.45M and currently shorts hold a 1.46% ratio of that float.
+Today, the average trading volume of IPWR was 680.22K shares.

 IPWR’s Market Performance

-IPWR stocks went down by -8.03% for the week, with a monthly jump of 2.98% and a quarterly performance of 80.87%, while its annual performance rate touched 547.81%.
-The volatility ratio for the week stands at 10.27% while the volatility levels for the past 30 days are set at 14.14% for Ideal Power Inc..
-The simple moving average for the period of the last 20 days is -15.86% for IPWR stocks with a simple moving average of 96.99% for the last 200 days.
+IPWR stocks went down by -2.70% for the week, with a monthly drop of -26.17% and a quarterly performance of 107.89%, while its annual performance rate touched 675.23%.
+The volatility ratio for the week stands at 21.36% while the volatility levels for the past 30 days are set at 15.38% for Ideal Power Inc..
+The simple moving average for the period of the last 20 days is 2.07% for IPWR stocks with a simple moving average of 117.28% for the last 200 days.

 Analysts’ Opinion of IPWR